Marc Hannaford

 Originally from Australia, Marc discovered academic music theory through performance and his conservatory training as a jazz pianist.
 In 2010 he completed a research project that adapts composer Elliott Carter’s rhythmic language for improvised contexts.
 This convergence of contemporary composition, rhythmic complexity, and improvisation led him to the United States and remains a secondary research interest.

-Between research, teaching, and performing, Marc enjoys cooking, walking his dog (Reggie), and outdoor activities such as hiking and camping.
+Between research, teaching, and performing, Marc enjoys cooking, walking his dog (Reggie), and outdoor activities such as soccer, and hiking.

 Journal Articles